 According to Prof. Ryszard Lauterbach, this is the first time sextuplets are born in Poland.

-The two boys were named Filip and Tymon and the girls were named Nela, Zosia, Kaja and Malwina.
+The two boys were named Filip and Tymon and the girls Nela, Zosia, Kaja and Malwina.
 And if you (rightfully) thought that raising six newborn babies may be a handful, wait for it: the six babies already have an older brother, aged 2 and a half years old.

 That makes up a whooping total of seven babies for the young, under-30 couple.
 Needless to say, the news attracted nation-wide attention, with the local football team offering life-long tickets to the children and Poland’s President Andrzej Duda taking to Twitter to congratulate the parents and the doctors involved in the birth.